This weekend I released version 2.0.0 of my open-source Dreamdir

 The Unix philosophy doesn’t by any means require using Unix or its descendant Linux.
 For all their benefits, and all the people who swear by them, Unix and Linux are arcane, hard to learn, inconsistent, unforgiving of mistakes, and burdened by 60 years of historical baggage – and I say this as a longtime user and a fan.
 I, and many others, still use Unix-based systems because as whole platforms, they follow these principles excellently, unlike any other platform out there today, and the benefits of those principles judiciously applied are so great that they easily outweigh the disadvantages of the Unix platforms, at least for a skilled user.
 But we could absolutely do much better!

 I mentioned earlier that I like Windows PowerShell.
 PowerShell is a huge step in the right direction; it brings parts of the Unix philosophy to Windows, a platform where interoperability and the potential for automation and language-based software has historically been horrendous.
 Further, because of its centralized design and the benefits of starting over after the world had seen the mistakes of 50 years of development on a similar platform that never got to start over, it’s clean and consistent in a way that Unix has never been.
 It’s at least a little bit harder to accidentally erase your whole hard drive due to a typo.
-That’s not to say it’s perfect; as with any product, some of the design decisions Microsoft made are at least debatable.
+That’s not to say it’s perfect; as with any product, certain design decisions Microsoft made are at best debatable and at worst completely brain-dead.
 But PowerShell, overall, is a significant advance in communication with computers and a future where we have more likable software.

 Unfortunately, it’s still a little island of sensibility in a sea of ugly, bloated, static Windows programs, and Microsoft seems to be bizarrely targeting it only at system administrators, when any serious computer user working on any task could benefit from judiciously applied PowerShell, if only people were writing more PowerShell modules.
 I can easily imagine a world where when you signed up with a company – say, a bank – you wouldn’t just get a link to its website, you’d also get information about where to download their PowerShell module to manage your money and your account.
 It’s really that easy to use, and that powerful.
 Of course it wouldn’t have to be PowerShell either; any system that offered small tools that do one thing well, integrate well with other tools, and allow using language to interact with the computer, and that made it easy to develop additional such tools, could fit the bill.